-Florida House Speaker Richard Corcoran sued PDR Productions Inc., a product placement firm, last week, seeking to find out how much it was paid by the Florida Tourism Industry Marketing Corporation, also known as Visit Florida, to have Pitbull become a celebrity tourism ambassador for the state.
+Florida House Speaker Richard Corcoran sued PDR Productions Inc., a product-placement firm, last week, seeking to find out how much it was paid by the Florida Tourism Industry Marketing Corp., also known as Visit Florida, to have Pitbull become a celebrity tourism ambassador for the state.

 PDR Productions had resisted disclosing the information voluntarily, citing concerns over revealing trade secrets.